edmsilveira/TMDB/readme.md

 ## Features

 Listing the upcoming movies with pagination using a simple lazy load and a masonry grid layout plugin(beta version).
+It displays infos on hover.

 Show movie details on modal when clicked.